-Drug Available Formulations Route Usual Recommended Frequency Comments impairment (CrCl 51 to 80 mL/min), dalfampridine may reach plasma levels associated with a greater risk of seizures, and the potential benefits of dalfampridine should be carefully considered against the risk of seizures in these patients.
+Drug Available Formulations Route Usual Recommended Frequency Comments dalfampridine should be carefully considered against the risk of seizures in these patients.
 Dalfampridine is contraindicated in patients with moderate or severe renal impairment (CrCl ≤ 50 mL/min).
-Based on animal data, dalfampridine may cause fetal harm.
+There are no adequate and well- controlled studies of dalfampridine in pregnant women; use during pregnancy only if the benefit justifies the potential fetal risk.
 Aubagio (teriflunomide) Tablets Oral Once daily May be taken with or without food.
 No dosage adjustment is necessary for patients with mild and moderate hepatic impairment; contraindicated in patients with severe hepatic impairment.
 Teriflunomide is contraindicated for use in pregnant women and in women of reproductive potential who are not using effective contraception because of the potential for fetal harm.
-Exclude pregnancy before the start of treatment with teriflunomide in females of reproductive potential and advise females of reproductive potential to use effective contraception during teriflunomide treatment and during an accelerated drug elimination procedure after teriflunomide should be stopped and an accelerated drug elimination procedure used if the patient becomes pregnant.
-Teriflunomide is detected in human semen; to minimize any possible risk, men not wishing to father a child and their female
+Exclude pregnancy before the start of treatment with teriflunomide in females of reproductive potential and advise females of reproductive potential to use effective contraception during teriflunomide treatment and during an accelerated drug elimination procedure after teriflunomide treatment.
+Teriflunomide should be stopped and an accelerated drug elimination procedure used if the patient becomes pregnant.
+Teriflunomide is detected in human semen; to minimize any possible risk, men not wishing to father a child and their female partners should use effective